 Cannabidiol (CBD) is a chemical that is naturally produced in cannabis plants.
 When separated, CBD does not cause the euphoric or “high” feeling that results from cannabis use, but has a growing list of benefits related to pain management.

-WHAT ARE THE BEST TYPES OF CBD PRODUCTS FOR PAIN?
+WHAT ARE THE BEST TYPES OF CBD PRODUCTS?

 CBD is available in different forms.
-Below is a brief introduction to the formats typically used to ease pain.
+Below is a brief introduction to the formats typically used to support a healthy inflammatory and pain response.

 - Gel Capsules: Like other capsules or pills, CBD gels are taken orally with water or food.
 For anyone who may be nervous about the dosing they get in oils or the taste, gel capsules ensure a consistent dosage and should go down without a lingering taste.
 However, capsules slow the rate at which CBD absorbs into the body.